top of page

 3. Stop in the Taproom and relax in the outdoor Beer Garden at Essex’s new brewery, Great Marsh Brewing Co. – offering an extensive selection of outstanding craft beers, hard and soft seltzers.

-4. Shop Small and Dine Small: several Essex antique and specialty shops are located within walking distance of Essex eateries.
+4. Shop Small and Eat Local: several Essex antique and specialty shops are located within walking distance of Essex eateries.
 Browse the shops, then relax with a specialty cocktail or craft beer and an appetizer or entree.
 C.K.
-Pearl, Ripple, RiversbendShea’s Riverside, Village Restaurant and Woodman’s offer outdoor dining (in season) overlooking the Essex River.
-In winter months, enjoy the ambience of a crackling fireplace at Shea’s Riverside or the Windward Grille.
-And stop in the Taproom at Great Marsh Brewing Co. and find local beers and wine to enjoy at home from Essex Wine Exchange.
+Pearl, RiversbendShea’s Riverside and Woodman’s offer outdoor dining (in season) overlooking the Essex River.
+In winter months, enjoy the ambience of a crackling fireplace at Shea’s Riverside.
+And stop in the Taproom at Great Marsh Brewing Co. and find a wide selection of local beers and wine to enjoy at home from Essex Wine Exchange.

 View of Eben’s Creek from J.T.
 Farnham’s in Essex, MA